-CAMBRIDGE, Mass. — Researchers at the Genomes Environments Traits Conference (GET Conference) said improvements in gene sequencing instruments are curbing bioinformatics data growth, but others in the field claim the next problem will be data
+CAMBRIDGE, Mass. — Researchers at the Genomes Environments Traits Conference (GET Conference) said improvements in gene sequencing instruments are curbing bioinformatics data growth, but others in the field claim the next problem will be data management.

 The GET Conference, held Tuesday at the Microsoft New England Research & Development Center, featured pioneers in the field of human genomics, including Nobel Prize winner James Watson, who helped established the Human Genome Project and was among the first to have his personal genome sequenced.
 The conference was held to benefit the Personal Genome Project (PGP), a collaboration between researchers, biotechnology companies and volunteers from the general public looking to make personal gene sequencing more practical and affordable.

 The principals of the Personal Genome Project state that gene sequencing of individuals could lead to new treatments for diseases and improve preventative care, while contributing to a new cultural understanding of genealogy and identity.
 But IT pros charged with supporting genome sequencing research said there are data management hurdles to cross before those goals can be met.

 "We've seen about a 30x scale-up in our storage in the last three years," said Matthew Trunnell, manager of research computing and acting director of advanced IT for the Broad Institute of MIT and Harvard, a joint venture between the two schools that is devoted to the research of genomic medicine.